 The principal responsibility of the board is to ensure that the School is run in accordance with its charitable objectives and that all the functions of the School are authorised by the powers provided by its Articles of Association, company and charity law and in relation to risk management and legal compliance.
 The strategy and development of the School is set by the Governors who approve the plans and budgets presented by the Headmistress and Bursar.
 The Full Board meets once a term and is supported by the Audit, Carrdus, Design, Development, Education and Welfare, Finance and Resources, and Nominations Committees.
-Each Committee meets at least once a term and submits reports and recommendations to the Board, with the exception of the Audit Committee, which convenes at least once a year, and the Development and Design Committees, which convene as required.
+Each Committee meets at least once a term and submits reports and recommendations to the Board, with the exception of the Audit Committee, which convenes at least once a year, and the Design Committee, which convenes as required.
 Tudor Hall School Enterprises Ltd papers are submitted to the Tudor Hall board for consideration.
 External professional advice is sought as and when necessary.
 The Trustees are all volunteers and their support is essential in ensuring that Tudor Hall School continues to thrive.

 The Board seeks to ensure that its members provide the breadth and depth of experience to carry out its duties effectively and efficiently.
 It is important that the trustees have empathy with the objects, aims and ethos of the School; to achieve this the board is made up of independent members, Old Tudorians, and current and former parents so as to maintain balance and perspective.

 The day-to-day running of the School is delegated to the Headmistress and the Bursar who both attend the Board and relevant Committees, together with the Head of Carrdus School as appropriate.
 Other members of senior management attend relevant meetings as required.